 DYING TO LIVE …

-Every subtle scent, sound and sentiment, stance, sorrow, sensation and surrender to all that processes through my six senses is what is brightly evident to me today.
+Every subtle scent, sound,sentiment, stance, sorrow, sensation and surrender to all that processes through my six senses is what is brightly evident to me most days.

 If life passes before one's eyes at death, I am certainly dying.
 Each day is flooded, with a-horn-of-plenty of memories and feelings, all crushing up against one another like colorful fruits and flowers and vegetables; some bruised, some shiny, some still fragrant and sweet; and a few, very bitter.
 As these fruits of my life spill out before me, I must certainly be dying.

 I am dying to see my loved ones.
 I am dying to give them kisses, and to love them up in ways I was perhaps unable to then; when the rush and strain of growing up, and habitual busy-ness blinds one to simpler things.